xcape-io/ArduinoProps/help/Arduino_Props.md

 ![TCO](tco.jpg)

 IT professional 24/7 support must be avoided for cost reasons.
-Therefore props code must be the most reliable.
+Therefore prop code must be the most reliable.

 # *ArduinoProps library* for escape room 2.0